WICG/view-transitions/explainer.md

 The offered elements from Page-A are fixed position at (0,0) in the [top layer](https://fullscreen.spec.whatwg.org/#top-layer), and moved into their previous viewport-relative positions using the cached transform.

-The overlay ensures that the user continues to see Page-A's visuals as Page-B is loading.
-Note that this may not reproduce the exact rendering on Page-A. For example, the relative paint order of shared elements is preserved in the overlay.
+The top layer content ensures that the user continues to see Page-A's visuals as Page-B is loading.
+Note that this may not reproduce the exact rendering on Page-A. For example, the relative paint order of shared elements is preserved in the top layer.
 But if a shared element was occluded by another element, the latter is painted into the root's image unless it is also offered as a shared element.

-Ideally, there won't be a visual change from the final rendering of Page-A. However, the non-root parts will always render on top of the root, whereas the original page may have drawn other things on top of the offered parts.

 Page-B is hidden from rendering until the transition is complete.